keke1210/SkeMapper/README.md

 # SkeMapper

-SkeMapper is a minimal object-to-object mapping library that can be used to map objects belonging to dissimilar types.
+SkeMapper is a simple object-to-object mapping library that can be used to map objects belonging to dissimilar types.

 * Very simple mapping library that maps entities by properties in a case-insensitive way.
   * Easy to initialize